anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter03.md

 * Network intensive
 * Compute intensive

-The test cases selected for validating compliance of the three flavors must cover the functional and non-functional requirements as listed in Chapter 4.2.5 and 4.2.6 of the reference model.
+The test cases selected for validating compliance of the three profiles must cover the functional and non-functional requirements as listed in Chapter 4.2.5 and 4.2.6 of the reference model.

 TODO: what actually needs to be done here is to reference the table from chapter 4.2.5 and mark for which of those requirements test cases are actually available in the set of test tools available to us.